PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Changelog

+### v0.8.1 beta (2021-04-05)
+* Add a hint that says when the next upgrade is revealed.
+* Fix a bug where you could upgrade things past their max level by clicking really fast.

 ### v0.8.0 beta (2021-04-05)
 * Octo Expansion update!
 New ball type: 8-Ball!
 * Fix dark mode not updating when loading a save file with the opposite setting as your current setting.